OnurGnllu/OnurGnllu/README.md

 Hello friends

-I am a student of electrical and electronics engineering.
+I am a student of Electrical and Electronics Engineering.
 I am interested in electronic projects, studies and software.
 The works and codes I share here are entirely mine.

 <h3 align="left">Which languages do i work with :</h3>